Ystrad: Religion

-Ystrad holds a position of considerable significance in the religious history of the Rhondda Valleys, being home to the first Baptist chapel in the area.
+Ystrad was the site of the first Baptist chapel in the Rhondda Valleys.
 Nebo, originally known as Ynysfach Chapel, was founded in 1786 at Heolfach on the banks of the River Rhondda.
 Its first minister was Thomas Edwards, and the name was changed to Nebo in the early part of the nineteenth century.

 Nebo served as the 'mother' church to numerous other Baptist chapels throughout the Rhondda Valley, including Hebron, Ton Pentre (established in 1868 when 52 members were released from Nebo) and Noddfa, Treorchy.

 As the valley industrialised, Nebo was rebuilt and extended in 1857 and again in 1876 to accommodate the growing congregation.
 The chapel's membership peaked at 318 in 1905, following the Welsh Revival.
 However, it was demolished in the early 1980s, though a neighbouring council estate was named in its memory and some remnants including a wall and railings survive.

 The village was also served by other nonconformist chapels.
 Tabernacle English Baptist Chapel was built on Cross Street in 1876, with modifications in 1908, serving the English-speaking Baptist community.
 This chapel remained active until 1986.
 Various Methodist chapels also served the community, including Bethel Calvinistic Methodist Chapel on Heol-fach (built 1858, extended 1870) and Tabernacle English Primitive Methodist Chapel, reflecting the diversity of nonconformist worship in the area.